naqushab/saavn-downloader-extension/README.md

 - Then we will download the album art asynchronously.
 - Then we will add ID3 tags (Title, Singer, Cover, Composer and stuff) to the downloaded song.

-Album, Playlist (not yet working.
-In progress)
+Album, Playlist **(not yet working.
+In progress)**
 - Will download all Songs asynchronously as mentioned above.
 - We will make a virtual zip on memory and create a folder and add the songs there.
 - Download the Zip
 - Somewhat Buggy

+Made with :love: in India.
+Huge shoutout to people reporting the issues and giving me pointers to look on how to fix issues. :love: